bradenwright/kitchen-lxd_cli/README.md

 config:

 Default is Nil.
 See LXC documentation but a lxc config container key/value can be specified.
 [LXC Container Config Options](https://github.com/lxc/lxd/blob/master/specs/configuration.md#keyvalue-configuration-1).
-Again option is passed to "lxc init" command.
-NOTE: I haven't successfully set more than 1 config option via "lxc init" command, so still need to figure that out, or rewrite this piece.
+Hash of config options is looped over and "lxc config set" command is run for each key/value pair.

 domain_name: